 The presumption is established in recognition of the difficulties typically imposed on a creditor in proving insolvency in the bankruptcy sense, as provided in subsection (a).
-See generally Levit, The Archaic Concept of Balance-Sheet Insolvency, 47 Am.
-Bankr.
-L.J.
+See generally Levit, The Archaic Concept of Balance-Sheet Insolvency, 47 Am.Bankr.L.J.
 215 (1973).
-Not only is the relevant information in the possession of a debtor who is apt to be noncooperative, but the debtor's records are apt to be incomplete and inaccurate.
+Not only is the relevant information in the possession of a debtor that is apt to be noncooperative, but the debtor's records are apt to be incomplete and inaccurate.
 As a practical matter, insolvency is most cogently evidenced by a general cessation of payment of debts, as has long been recognized by the laws of other countries and is now reflected in the Bankruptcy Code.
 See Honsberger, Failure to Pay One's Debts Generally as They Become Due: The Experience of France and Canada, 54 Am.Bankr.L.J.
 153 (1980); J. MacLachlan, Bankruptcy 13, 63-64, 436 (1956).
 In determining whether a debtor is paying its debts generally as they become due, the court should look at more than the amount and due dates of the indebtedness.
 The court should also take into account such factors as the number of the debtor's debts, the proportion of those debts not being paid, the duration of the nonpayment, and the existence of bona fide disputes or other special circumstances alleged to constitute an explanation for the stoppage of payments.
 The court's determination may be affected by a consideration of the debtor's payment practices prior to the period of alleged nonpayment and the payment practices of the trade or industry in which the debtor is engaged.
-The case law that has developed under Bankruptcy Code § 303(h)(1) (1984) has not required a showing that a debtor has failed or refused to pay a majority in number and amount of his or her the debtor's debts in order to prove general nonpayment of debts as they become due.
+The case law that has developed under Bankruptcy Code § 303(h)(1) (1984) has not required a showing that a debtor has failed or refused to pay a majority in number and amount of the debtor's debts in order to prove general nonpayment of debts as they become due.
 See, e.g., Hill v.
 Cargill, Inc. (In re Hill), 8 B.R.
 779, 3 C.B.C.2d 920 (Bankr.
 D.Minn.
 1981) (nonpayment of three largest debts held to constitute general nonpayment, although small debts were being paid); In re All Media Properties, Inc., 5 B.R.
 126, 6 B.C.D.
 586, 2 C.B.C.2d 449 (Bankr.
 S.D.Tex.
 1980) (missing significant number of payments or regularly missing payments significant in amount said to constitute general nonpayment; missing payments on more than 50% of aggregate of claims said not to be required to show general nonpayment; nonpayment for more than 30 days after billing held to establish nonpayment of a debt when it is due); In re Kreidler Import Corp., 4 B.R.
 256, 6 B.C.D.
 608, 2 C.B.C.2d 159 (Bankr.
 D.Md.
 1980) (nonpayment of one debt constituting 97% of debtor's total indebtedness held to constitute general nonpayment).
-A presumption of insolvency does not arise from nonpayment of a debt as to which there is a genuine bona fide dispute, even though the debt is a substantial part of the debtor's indebtedness.
-Cf. Bankruptev Code § 303(h)(1) (as amended in 1984) (making this point explicitly)...

-(3) Subsection (c) follows the approach of the definition of "insolvency" in Bankruptcy Code § 101(29) (1984) by excluding from the computation of the value of the debtor's assets any value that can be realized only by avoiding a transfer of an interest formerly held by the debtor or by discovery or pursuit of property that has been concealed or removed with intent to hinder, delay, or defraud creditors.

-42 43 (4) Subsection (d) is new.(d) has no analogue in Bankruptcy Code § 101(29) (1984).
+- 3. Subsection (c) follows the approach of the definition of "insolvency" in Bankruptcy Code § 101(29) (1984) by excluding from the computation of the value of the debtor's assets any value that can be realized only by avoiding a transfer of an interest formerly held by the debtor or by discovery or pursuit of property that has been concealed or removed with intent to hinder, delay, or defraud creditors. - 4.
+Subsection (d) has no analogue in Bankruptcy Code § 101(29) (1984).
 It makes clear that a person is not rendered insolvent under this section by counting as a debt an obligation secured by property of the debtor that is not counted as an asset.
-See also Comment (2) to § 1 and Comment (1) to § 2 supra.
+See also Comment 2 to § 1 and Comment 1 to § 2.